ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

     measures (from the T&A accuracy section) over multiple evaluations for the same prompt contemporaneously.
 Regardless, assess accuracy over time on same metrics.
   - Rationale: For developer only.
-Use DocLens with multiple generations to assess the 3 metrics of (1) completeness (2) conciseness and (3) attribution.
+Recommend DocLens with multiple generations to assess the 3 metrics of (1) completeness (2) conciseness and (3) attribution.
 Recommend m = 25.
   - Reference: